-Aim/outcome: To encourage students to understand that for most
+Aim / outcome: To encourage students to understand that for most people the amount of money available is limited.

-Divide students into groups of four
+• Divide students into groups of four

 - Tell students that they each have £100 and with that £100 they will need to feed their family for a week, buy their best friend a birthday present, get the bus to school every day and buy a pair of school shoes. - Ask students to write a budget that explains how they have used their money.
 Then discuss: - Did they find this task easy or difficult? - Was it hard to complete the task and keep to the budget? - Could students buy everything in the budget? - Ask students if this exercise has helped them learn about money.